varphone/statrs/README.md

 and filled-in when not.

 This library is a work-in-progress and not complete.
-Planned for future releases are continued implementations of distributions (Beta, Dirichlet, etc.) as well as porting over more statistical utilities (population variance, quantile functions on slices / iterables)
+Planned for future releases are continued implementations of distributions as well as porting over more statistical utilities

 Please check out the documentation [here](https://boxtown.io/docs/statrs/0.3.0/statrs/)